zwang695/alexa-skills-list/skills/B01E9Z3UVC/README.md

 * *Alexa, ask Opening Bell for the price of Microsoft stock.*

-Opening Bell allows you to speak a company's natural name to get their stock price and daily change.
+Opening Bell allows you to speak a company's natural name to get their stock price and daily percentage change.
 You'll get a short, yet informative response without the hassle of trying to remember a company's ticker symbol.

 Bring the stock market to your Echo device with Opening Bell!